What Are the Effects of Using Tramadol?

 Because long-term Tramadol use can desensitize Opioid receptors to the drug’s effects, individuals can grow tolerant to its pain-relieving effects in normal doses.
-Once a tolerance develops, many people have become physically dependent on the drug to ease pain and restrain symptoms of withdrawal.
-Due to this, there is high risk of developing an Opioid addiction involving uncontrollable urges and drug-seeking behavior.
+Once a tolerance develops, many people become physically dependent on the drug to ease pain and restrain symptoms of withdrawal.
+Once a physical dependence has developed, there is high risk of developing an Opioid addiction involving uncontrollable urges and drug-seeking behavior.

 People greatly increase their risk of negative side-effects when they combine Tramadol with other substances (such as alcohol, Cocaine, or Benzodiazepines).
 Known as poly-drug use, this greatly increases the risk of a fatal overdose due to respiratory system depression.
 By reducing activity in the central nervous system, a Tramadol overdose can result in decreased heart and breathing rate, loss of consciousness, coma, and death.